 The Felsina pittrice (1678) is one of the most important early modern texts on Italian art, yet it lacks a modern critical edition and full English translation.
 A team of scholars led by Dean Elizabeth Cropper and Professor Lorenzo Pericolo (University of Warwick) is producing a richly illustrated multivolume edition of the Italian text and associated preparatory notes, together with an annotated English translation.
 Volume One, devoted to the art of late medieval Bologna, appeared in 2012.
 Volume Thirteen, on the lives of Domenichino and Francesco Gessi, was published in 2013.
+Published in 2017, Volume Two, Part Two (2 Vols.), features the life of Marcantonio Raimondi but also includes the most detailed catalogue of prints published in Europe before the eighteenth century.
 Read more

 Research is central to CASVA's mission.
 In addition to the studies carried out by the professors and fellows in residence, each of the three deans undertakes a long-term project that is meant not only to advance scholarship, but also to serve as a resource for the discipline.
 Research associates, usually recent PhDs on term appointments, provide key support for these projects.
 The following represent some of the projects inaugurated since 1979.